bryanforbes/pebble-brew/README.md

-# Farts on your wrist
+# Brew for Pebble

-This is an experiment for Pebble SDK2.0.
-This is nothing more than a playground.
+A watch face inspired by the clock on my coffee maker.